tudo-aqua/mps-diagram-svg-export/README.md

 There are two options on how to export your diagram to SVG files:

-1. Via the Tools menu
+1. Via the Tools menu:
 	- Select the diagram, such that it gets a small blue border
 	- `Tools -> Save SVG of current Diagram`
-2. Via the Right-Click menu
+2. Via the Right-Click menu:
 	- Select the diagram, such that it gets a small blue border
 	- Right-Click onto the diagram: `Save SVG of current Diagram`